NeekoNeeko/PortfolioSample/README.md

 ## :smiley: This sample portfolio only serves as a practice tool for deployment.
 Any user can freely use or modify it.

+### User must config their Git using these:

+   git config --global user.name "**Better use your own GitHub username**" git config --global user.email "**Better use your own email in GitHub**"

 | Command | Description |
 | --- | --- |
 | git init | Initialize Repository or Reinitialize an existing one  |